dt-np/xteam/_research/index.md

 permalink: /research/
 ---

-We are invloved in ATLAS, BESIII, and CEPC.
+We are involved in ATLAS, BESIII, CEPC, and RD50.